 When it comes to high performance in exams Syed's ideas still hold true.
 It is not a coincidence that certain students appear to be more capable than the rest.
 Nor is it surprising how students can drastically improve their grades within the space of a term.
 It all boils down to the power of practice.

 So how do students make the transformation from zero to hero?
 Here are three ways of thinking about the process of change that happens between average and outstanding exam performance.
-I've invented three 'types' of student I have encountered across the performance spectrum:
+I've invented three 'types' of student I've encountered across the exam performance spectrum:

 Type C: 'The Myth Believers'

 Some students believe that high performers are naturally predisposed to be better at taking exams than they are.
 The myth believers convince themselves that exams just aren't their cup of tea.
 They can't handle the pressure, they can't think quickly, and they can't deliver results.
 The ignorant belief that exam performance is defined by genetics alone robs them of any incentive to try.

 However, they fail to consider the bigger picture...
 What was the gifted exam performer doing before they first arrived at school?